konantian/NotableNotebooks/notes/Lecture 9 - Search and Knowledge(3).md

           * If first search return win and second search return lose, minimiax value equal to m
           * If first search return win and second search return win minimax value greater than m
-      * Boudn value update during the search
+      * Bound value update during the search

   * Boolean searches and proof trees
     * Our winning strategy: achieve at least $m$